Practice CI/CD with Jenkins

 - The content of the

-- Show the teacher how the complete CI/CD is done.
+- Show the teacher how the complete CI/CD process is performed.

 javiercruces@atlas:~$ sudo cat /etc/nginx/sites-available/django_docker